PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 ### Output

+By default, the preprocessor will produce a (multi-sample) VCF named `<base_filename>.preprocessed.vcf.bgz`, which is ready to be used by PharmCAT.

 All preprocessor output files will use the base filename of the input file unless otherwise specified using the `-bf`/`--base-filename` argument.
 For example, if the input file is "study.vcf", then the base filename is "study".
 If the input file is "biobank_files.txt" then the base filename is "biobank_files".

-By default, the preprocessor will produce a VCF named `<base_filename>.preprocessed.vcf`.

 If there are multiple samples, and the `-ss` flag is provided, the preprocessor will produce one PharmCAT-ready VCF file per sample.
 The output files are named `<base_filename>.<sample_id>.preprocessed.vcf`